ttimbers/breast_cancer_predictor/README.md

 predictor) ridge plots where the densities are coloured by class.

-Given that all measurements are continous in nature, and the outcome we are trying to predict is one of two classes, one suitable and simple we plan to first explore is using a k-nearest neighbours classification algorithm.
-With this algorithm, we will have to choose \(K\) the number of nearest neighbours to use for prediction.
-We will choose \(K\) via cross-validation using ~ 30 folds as this Wisconsin Breast Cancer data set is not very large and has only 569 observations.
-We will use overall accuracy to choose \(K\).
-A line plot of overall accuracy versus \(K\) will be included as part of the final report for this project.
+Given that all measurements are continous in nature, and the outcome we are trying to predict is one of two classes, one suitable and simple approach that we plan to first explore is using a k-nearest neighbours classification algorithm.
+With this algorithm, we will have to choose K, the number of nearest neighbours to use for prediction.
+We will choose K via cross-validation using ~ 30 folds because this Wisconsin Breast Cancer data set is not very large, having only 569 observations.
+We will use overall accuracy to choose K. A line plot of overall accuracy versus
+\(K\) will be included as part of the final report for this project.

-After settling on our final model, we will re-fit the model on the entire training data set, and then evaulate it’s performance on the test data set.
+After selecting our final model, we will re-fit the model on the entire training data set, and then evaulate it’s performance on the test data set.
 At this point we will look at overall accuracy as well as misclassification errors (from the confusion matrix) to assess prediction performance.
 These values will be reported as a table in the final report.